ecabanasv/ci-pp5-ecommerce/README.md

 ## Add book

 - The add book page contains the following elements:
-    - Book image: allows the user to upload the book's image.
     - Book ISBN: allows the user to enter the book's ISBN.
     - Book title: allows the user to enter the book's title.
+    - Book small description: allows the user to enter the book's small description.
     - Book description: allows the user to enter the book's description.
     - Book category: allows the user to select the book's category.
     - Book subcategory: allows the user to select the book's subcategory.
     - Book publisher: allows the user to select the book's publisher.
     - Book author: allows the user to select the book's author.
+    - Book image: allows the user to upload the book's image.
+    - Book publication date: allows the user to enter the book's publication date.
     - Book price: allows the user to enter the book's price.
+    - Book stock: allows the user to enter the book's stock.
     - Book rating: allows the user to select the book's rating.
+    - Book language: allows the user to select the book's language.
+    - Book pages: allows the user to enter the book's pages.
     - Add book button: adds the book to the database.

 ![Add Book](docs/images/add_book.png)